-Joseph Marchand is an Associate Professor in the Department of Economics at the University of Alberta in Edmonton, Alberta, Canada.
+Joseph Marchand is a Professor in the Department of Economics at the University of Alberta in Edmonton, Alberta, Canada.
 He currently serves as Principal Investigator for a generous grant from the Canada First Research Excellence Fund, examining what the future of energy means for labor markets, which is part of the Future Energy Systems initiative at the University of Alberta.
 He also recently served as Chair of the Minimum Wage Expert Panel for the Government of Alberta, to assess the impacts of the province’s $15 minimum wage and the elimination of the liquor server differential.
 He has held visiting positions at the Grantham Institute of the London School of Economics, the Department of Economics at the University of Toronto, and the Institute for Research on Poverty at the University of Wisconsin.

 Professor Marchand primarily conducts research within his field of labor economics.
 Some of this research examines how local labor demand shocks, such as energy booms and busts, can generate labor market responses (such as in employment and earnings), distributional responses (such as in inequality and poverty), educational responses (such as in student test scores and teacher quality), and health outcomes (such as in disability and mortality).
 This local labor market research has been published in the Canadian Journal of Economics, the Journal of Economic Surveys, the Journal of Policy Analysis and Management, the Journal of Urban Economics, and Labour Economics.
 He has also published research examining the economics of aging in Economics Letters, the Handbook of the Economics of Population Aging, and the Journal of Gerontology.